cloudresumechallenge/projects/projects/kubernetes/cloud-resume-challenge.md

 **Task**: Automate the build and deployment process using GitHub Actions.

-1. **GitHub Actions Workflow**: Create a `.github/workflows/deploy.yml` file to build the Docker image, push it to Docker Hub, and update the Kubernetes deployment upon push to the main branch.
+1. **GitHub Actions Workflow**: Create a [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) workflow to build the Docker image, push it to Docker Hub, and update the Kubernetes deployment upon push to the main branch.
 2. **Outcome**: Changes to the application are automatically built and deployed, showcasing an efficient CI/CD pipeline.